 When setting a budget for your kitchen makeover it is important that you consider all the kitchen costs.
 Our convenient cost calculator breaks down most of these costs for you, but you should keep in mind the following:

 - Cornices and skirting

 Beware that most kitchen companies do not include the cost of all of the above when providing a kitchen cost estimate.
 In particular appliances and flooring cost will vary depending on the quality and brand chosen.
 When getting quotes for your kitchen renovation make sure you ask what is and isn’t included from this list.

 When considering the cost of a kitchen you may also want to take into account ways to make your kitchen more environmentally friendly.
 There are several things to consider, including:

 - Choose benchtop resurfacing for sustainable and eco-friendly kitchen renovation.
-Our stone surfaces contain 78% post-consumer recycled granite, quartz, glass and mosaics.
+Less mess and less waste taken to landfill.

 - Choose energy and water efficient appliances from brands that are designed to last.

 - Invest in induction cooktop if you can, they are more energy efficient and cook faster than other options.